ryancheunggit/ryancheunggit/README.md

 Hello, this is Ren.

-1. I am currently a data scientist at NielsenIQ BASES, working on building forecasting tools using machine learning.
+1. I am currently a software engineer, improving the query understanding for Google search.
+Feel free to drop me note if we can't find you what you search for, we'd love to improve on it.
-2. Before Nielsen, I worked for IBM on data engineering and DevOps.
+2. I love capentry and woodworking, and I am the excutive asistant to my wife on gardening, landscaping.
-3. I studied information science and statistics in graduate school, language and literature in undergrad, and I participated in competitive programming in middle school.
+3. I have two kiddos and three cats.

 ![Ren's github stats](https://github-readme-stats.vercel.app/api?username=ryancheunggit&count_private=true&show_icons=true&hide=contribs,prs,issues)